Metrological/eslint-config/README.md

 - add editor instructions: sublime, webstorm, vsc
 - update sdk docs - readme + website, to refer to these new rules
 - create git.io address -> repo + package.json
+- own rules;
+  typeOf
-- own rules; typeOf, (un)subscribe - but only in maf repo -> so that extends this default config
+  (un)subscribe - but only in maf repo -> so that extends this default config for in loop - suggest Object.forEach

 - incorporate in dashboard/release server